Tag Archives: James Whale

 Dwight Frye, for a while, makes the greatest impact, but only because he’s present in most the background of the establishing scenes.

-The digest also retains the drowned girl (her name), though she’s barely there too.
+The digest also retains the drowned little girl, Maria, though she’s barely there too.
 It’s strange to see what the editors thought was the most resonate, but the little girl’s drowning does lead to the manhunt, which does feed the finish.
 I guess it makes sense.

 The little edits are bad.
 Reaction shots are cut, the film’s just generally sped up.
 Frankenstein loses top much personality when s drastically cut.